harikrishnansuresh/harikrishnansuresh.github.io/index.md

 ## Projects

-- FlySense - Augmented Reality based assistive technology for safe aerial navigation
+1. *FlySense - Augmented Reality based assistive technology for safe aerial navigation* ⋅⋅* Unordered sub-list.

 - Trajectory tracking control of a quadcopter using cascaded linear and nonlinear techniques